The Fed’s Interest Rate Cut is Good News for Singapore Homeowners – Here’s Why

 MAS last raised the stress test rate from 3.5% to 4% in September 2022, but some banks are using already using a higher stress test rates of 4.5%.
 And although there has been no official word regarding a review yet, a potential decrease will allow qualified borrowers to secure a larger loan quantum.

-Source: ERA Research and Market Intelligence, based on 30-year loan tenure, 55% TDSR and 75% LTV.
-The max property prices have been rounded to the nearest thousands.
+Source: ERA Research and Market Intelligence, based on 30-year loan tenure and 55% TDSR and 75% LTV

-To help you understand what all this means to you, let’s take a look at a case study
+To help you understand what all this means to you, let’s take a look at a case study.

 Mr and Mrs Tan who earn a monthly household income of $15k is looking to buy their new home.